IraTyagii/India-RiscV-SoC-program/week 0/task1.md

    * First, we decide what the chip should do.
    * At this stage, the design is usually written in **C language**, and a **testbench in C** is also prepared to check if the functionality works correctly.
+   * We can use gcc compiler as suggested in the video

 2. **RTL Design (Verilog)**